Humanities West Book Discussion: The Prose Edda, by Jesse ByockDate: Wed, March 15, 2017

 Time: 6:30 PM

-This program is underwritten by The California Wellness Foundation.
+This program is part of our Good Lit series, underwritten by the Bernard Osher Foundation.

 Time: 7:00 PM